calvin-mcd/graham-cracker/README.md

 ## Case

-seirin_blu will design a case for 3d printing.
+seirin_blu will design a case suitable for 3d printing.

 ## Todo